Reshma Shetty

 Reshma Shetty (born 2 November 1977) is a British-born American actress who is best known for her role as Divya Katdare on the USA Network TV series Royal Pains.

 Early life

-Shetty was born on 2 November 1977 to Hindu Indian parents in Manchester and moved to Richmond, Virginia at the age of 15.
+Shetty was born on 2 November 1977 to Indian parents in Manchester and moved to Richmond, Virginia at the age of 15.
 She originally studied pre-med at James Madison University, but success in vocal competitions prompted her to switch majors and graduate with a BM in opera performance.
 Shetty received her Master of Music in performance from the University of Kentucky before moving on to the Cincinnati Conservatory of Music, where she earned her artist diploma in opera in 2005.

 Career

 Shetty was cast as Priya, the female lead in the national tour of the Broadway musical Bombay Dreams in 2006.
 She also acted in the Off-Broadway play Rafta Rafta.
 She was a cast member on the American TV program Royal Pains portraying physician assistant Divya Katdare.

 Shetty was also an occasional guest-panelist on the Fox News Channel satire show Red Eye w/Greg Gutfeld.

 She starred as Queen Angella in the Netflix reboot She-Ra and the Princesses of Power.

 She is also the face of Dove moisturizer bar in India.